Richard Rosenman is a 3D animation / motion graphics creative director and Photoshop plugin / creative software developer.

-In 2011, Richard developed MBL PRO (Motion Blur Lab PRO), a unique Adobe Photoshop filter capable of producing high-quality, multi-directional and variable-strength motion blur effects quickly and efficiently using motion vectors.
-MBL PRO is a one-of-a-kind filter and due to it’s unique features, MBL PRO has been adopted by thousands of professional digital artists, designers and photographers world-wide.
+In 2011, Richard developed MBL PRO (Motion Blur Lab PRO), a unique Photoshop filter capable of producing high-quality, multi-directional and variable-strength motion blur effects quickly and efficiently using motion vectors.
+MBL PRO is a one-of-a-kind filter and due to it’s unique features, MBL PRO has been adopted by professional digital artists, designers and photographers world-wide.

 In 2015, Richard developed Ultraflares, arguably the most powerful and sophisticated lens flare solution for Adobe Photoshop and compatible hosts.
 Backed by over a year and a half of research and development, Ultraflares boasts some of the most advanced and realistic lens flare features available today.
 Ultraflares is the definitive solution for any hobbyist or professional digital artist, designer or photographer demanding cutting-edge, high-quality lens flares and light effects.

-In 2015, Richard developed CGPlugins.com (Computer Graphics Plugins), a website designed for developers to promote their computer-graphics related plugins & scripts, for free, so as to draw attention, improve product visibility and increase SEO ranking through linking to their official product homepage.
+In 2015, Richard launched CGPlugins.com (Computer Graphics Plugins), a website designed for developers to promote their computer-graphics related plugins & scripts, for free, so as to draw attention, improve product visibility and increase SEO ranking through linking to their official product homepage.
 For users, it serves as a massive repository of the world’s greatest CG software collection, all housed under one roof.
 CGPlugins.com aims to be one of the largest repositories for the world’s best computer graphics software, plugins and scripts.

 In 2016, Richard taught the “Character Animation” course at Centennial College in an effort to contribute to others what many had contributed to him.

-In 2016, Richard released Lattice, a unique and incredibly powerful particle based procedural lattice structure generator for Adobe Photoshop.
+In 2016, Richard released Lattice, a unique and incredibly powerful particle based procedural lattice structure generator for Photoshop.
 Lattice was designed for the development of abstract generative design by designers, illustrators and digital artists.